ubuntu-robotics/turtlebot3c-ubuntu-core/README.md

 # turtlebot3c-ubuntu-core
-Turtlebot3c Ubuntu Core image
+Turtlebot3c Ubuntu Core image running in an amd64 VM.

 The image will contain the TurtleBot3c snaps:
 - [turtlebot3c-bringup](https://snapcraft.io/turtlebot3c-bringup)
 - [turtlebot3c-nav](https://snapcraft.io/turtlebot3c-nav)
 - [turtlebot3c-teleop](https://snapcraft.io/turtlebot3c-teleop)

-The image will create a Hotspot called `turtlebot3c` with the password `turtlebot3c`.

-Once connected to the hotspot, the robot will be available at `turtelbot3c.local`
+The robot will be available at `turtelbot3c.local`

 All the ROS topics are available on the `ROS_MASTER_URI`: